DSRP: Criticism

 Not all experts initially agreed that DSRP is definitive of systems thinking, as Cabrera claims.
 In 2008, Gerald Midgley argued that the "DSRP pattern that Cabrera et al. propose is an interpretation imposed on other perspectives, and they are prepared to dismiss concepts in those perspectives that do not fit."
 Midgley advocated for pragmatic methodological pluralism over unification, suggesting: "Rather than seeking to rationalise the systems thinking field, arguably they [Cabrera et al.] would be better off acknowledging that theirs is one perspective amongst many.
 It is then up to them to argue its coherence and utility while still keeping the door open to insights from other perspectives.".

-However, Midgley has since revised his position and expressed support for DSRP Theory, co-authoring a chapter with Cabrera in 2023 that situates DSRP within the broader landscape of systems thinking and as universal.